rajathirumal/jSpine/README.md

 How to write your logic | [User guid](doc/user-guid.md) Where can I use this logic | [Integration](doc/user-guid.md) How to contribute | [Developer guid](doc/developer-guid.md)

+> [!WARNING]
+> This project is a personal endeavor developed in my free time.
+While active development may vary, I welcome contributions and feedback from the community.
+I will do my best to continue development and am open to pull requests.